dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

-A neat side-effect of a more structured way to share passages of text is that it enables semi-structured discussions around said passages\-\--which could be another useful overlay inside special-purpose clients, providing context and further insights.[^5]
+A neat side-effect of a more structured way to share passages of text is that it enables semi-structured discussions around said passages---which could be another useful overlay inside special-purpose clients, providing context and further insights.[^5]

 Further, imagine the option of seamlessly switching from text-on-screen